damienPilat/SudokuProject/readMe.md

 Project to create a sudoku game that can also solve itself.

 ## Technologies
-Code in python, utilising tinker as a GUI software.
+Code in python, utilising tkinter as a GUI software.